FriendsOfCake/crud/docs/events.md

 # Callbacks in the controller

-In all these examples there is no call to the `parent::` in `beforeFilter` - this is highly recommended to remember to include.
+In all these examples there is a call to `parent::` in `beforeFilter` at the end of the method - it is highly recommended to remember to include this.

 The `Crud->on()` method accepts anything that `is_callable` evaluate to true.